-Nestled at the foothills of the Mullayanagiri, Chikmagalur is a charming hill station in Karnataka and among the popular weekend getaways from Bangalore.
+Nestled at the foothills of the Mullayanagiri, Chikmagalur is a charming hill station in Karnataka and among the popular places to visit near Bangalore.
 The coffee land of Karnataka with gushing and overflowing streams, dark shola forests, and rolling green hills, attracts a huge number of tourists from all over the globe as part of Karnataka Tour Packages.
 Besides, this charming hill station offers the perfect opportunity to explore the mighty mountains and valleys of the Western Ghats through its trekking trails.
 No trekking enthusiast should miss out on trekking in Chikmagalur as these trails offer scenic views of nature and you have a blissful time here as the environs are packed with an exotic collection of flora and fauna.
 Make sure that you take your friends and family along with you and create everlasting memories on the paradisiacal hikes of Chikmagalur.
 So pull out your best trekking boots and head out for a day-long trek in Chikmagalur.

 Standing at an altitude of 1950 m, Mullayanagiri is the highest peak in Karnataka and among the famous trails in Chikmagalur for experienced trekkers.
 This is a part of the Baba Budangiri Hills in the Western Ghats and gets its name from the tomb of Mullappa Swamy at the summit.
 Adorned with verdant grassland, rugged rocks, and lovely landscapes, the place is one of the top places to visit in Chikmagalur and a perfect place for those with an adventurous streak.